xebis/kb/Markdown.md

 | Row 1      | Left                |        Center         |                Right |
 | **Nested** | _formatting_        |       `allowed`       |

-- At least three hyphens in each column of the header row
+- Include at least three hyphens in each column of the header row

 ## Sources